 In LSGO, the priority of relay candidate nodes is determined based on two metrics: link quality and distance to the destination.

-Each node that receives the data packet checks whether it contains its own ID, and discards the packet if it does not.
+Each node that receives the data packet checks whether it contains its own ID and discards the packet if it does not.

-The node checks its own priority and rebroadcasts the packet according to the priority scheduling algorithm if the ID is valid.
+The node checks its own priority and rebroadcasts the packet according to the priority-scheduling algorithm if the ID is valid.

 \subsection{Link quality estimation}

-In LSGO, each node broadcasts a hello packet periodically, and they use the hello packets to measure the expected transmission probability of neighbor nodes.
-The transmitted hello packets consist of the node ID, and the node position coordinates (X,Y).
-To calculate the ETX of a link, each node should record $t_{0}$ which means the time when the first hello packet is received and the number of packets it has received from the neighbor during the last $w$ seconds.
-Then, according to the interval between $t_{0}$ and the current time $t$ and the window $w$, the expected probability of successful transmission $r(t)$ is calculated by Equation (\ref{trans-prediction})
+In LSGO, each node broadcasts a hello packet periodically, and hello packets are used to measure the expected transmission probability of neighboring nodes.
+The transmitted hello packets consist of the node ID and node position coordinates (X,Y).
+To calculate the ETX of a link, each node should record $t_{0}$, which is the time when the first hello packet is received and the number of packets it receives from the neighbor during the last $w$ seconds.
+Then, according to the interval between $t_{0}$ and the current time $t$ and window $w$, the expected probability of successful transmission $r(t)$ is calculated by Equation (\ref{trans-prediction})

 \begin{equation}